CodyNinja1/TMIBruteforceGUI/README.md

 Open the `bf_gui.py` file (with python), now you should have a GUI on your screen!
 Select your bruteforce goal of choice, change the settings and validate a replay.
 Happy bruteforcing! :partying_face:

-Huge thanks to Shweetz, Sai-Moen, and Stuntlover (and Mekk) for actively working on this project!
+Huge thanks to Shweetz, Sai-Moen, and Stuntlover for actively working on this project!

 We are actively trying to improve the tool in any way we can, whether it is: